IceTheCoder/light-game/README.md

 ## Notices
 - If you encounter issues with the light's size and intensity (such as a gradual increase in size and intensity without moving the cursor), try plugging in your device.
 - If the issue persists, check for driver updates for your graphics card or monitor.
-- If the issue still persists, post an issue on this GitHub repo or a comment on the devlog of the itch.io version on which the issue persisted with as much information as possible.
+- If the issue still persists, post an issue on this GitHub repo or a comment on the itch.io page for the game.

 ## How to run
 Open the 'light-game' folder as a project in Unity and hit the play button.